Polkadot-Blockchain-Academy/pba-content/syllabus/1-Cryptography/4-Digital_Signatures_Basic/Digital_Signatures_Basic_slides.md

 ## Sr25519

-Sr25519 addresses several small risk factors that emerged<br>from Ed25519 usage by blockchains.
+Sr25519 addresses several small risk factors that emerged<br/>from Ed25519 usage by blockchains.

 ---